 Vulkan layers are a way to inject (or layer) a dynamic library between your Vulkan API calls and the Vulkan driver and device.
 Some layers will perform API validation for you, some will do logging, and others can add additional functionality to your Vulkan programs.
-For more information about Vulkan Layers, see the LunarG Vulkan Layers Overview and Configuration document.
+For more information about Vulkan Layers and how to configure them see this Layers Configuration document.